 County Public Presentation Event.
 4-H members present in front of trained volunteer evaluators in a classroom style setting.
 Numerical scores given by evaluators.
 Participation awards are given immediately after event.
 Presenters who qualify based on age and score may be selected to advance to 4-H District Presentations.

-2021 dates TBD.
+2022 dates are March 2nd and March 5th.
 Pre-registration required.
 Register here.

 District Public Presentation Event.
 Selected 4-H members from South Central Counties take part in this event.
 Presentations are given in a public setting to trained volunteer evaluators.
 Numerical scores given by evaluators.
 Participation certificates are awarded immediately after event.
 Registration required.

 The event will take place on Saturday, May 21, 2022.
 Information will be provided if selected to advance.